evmos/evmos/docs/developers/guides/cosmos_coin_registration.md

 ## Adding Network to Evmos Chain Registry

-Evmos created a repo to hold all chain registry information [here](https://github.com/evmos/chain-token-registry).
-We use the [Cosmos Chain Registry](https://github.com/cosmos/chain-registry) to pull in the list of RPC, gRPC, and REST endpoints to power our Evmos Dashboard.
-Please submit a pull request with the network detail.
-Pull request should be merged one business post governance passes.
+All chain registry information can be found [here](https://github.com/evmos/chain-token-registry).
+The [Cosmos Chain Registry](https://github.com/cosmos/chain-registry) is used to pull in the list of RPC, gRPC, and REST endpoints to power the Evmos Dashboard.
+To add chain registry information, please submit a pull request with the network details.
+Pull requests should be merged one business day after governance passes.

 ## Submitting the Cosmos Coin Proposal